Susi Kentikian: 2011–2016

-On 1 February 2013, Kentikian fought Sanae Jah for the Interim WBA Female Flyweight championship, which was vacant at the time.
+On 1 February 2013, Kentikian fought Sanae Jah for the vacant WBA Interim female flyweight title.
 She established command of the fight by regularly moving close to Jah and applying pressure.
 In the seventh round, Kentikian scored a knockdown with a right-hand punch.
 Despite suffering multiple cuts by her right eye, including one from a clash of heads during the 10th and final round, Kentikian was able to finish the fight and earn a unanimous decision victory.
 Kentikian followed that bout with a rematch against Moreno on 6 July.
-With a win by unanimous decision, she regained the WBA Female Flyweight title.
+With a win by unanimous decision, she regained the WBA title.
 Kentikian made a title defense against Simona Galassi on 7 December in Stuttgart, under a scoring system in which judges could use half-points in their tallies.
-Each judge scored the fight in Kentikian's favor by at least 2.5 points, as she successfully defended her WBA championship.
+Each judge scored the fight in Kentikian's favor by at least 2.5 points.

 Kentikian's opponent in her next title defense was Dan-Bi Kim.
 In the bout, which was held on 31 May 2014, Kentikian scored a technical knockout in the ninth round.
 On 8 November 2014, Kentikian fought Naoko Fujioka and earned the judges' decision after 10 rounds.
-After founding her own boxing promotion company, Kentikian Promotions, she next fought in October 2015, following an 11-month absence.
-Against Mexican boxer Susana Cruz Perez, Kentikian was cut in the second round by a clash of heads, but won most rounds on the judges' scorecards.
-The fight went the scheduled 10 rounds, and Kentikian earned a unanimous decision, although Halmich said that she had not shown "her old form".
-The victory earned Kentikian the WIBF Flyweight championship.
+After founding her own boxing promotion company, Kentikian Promotions, she next fought in October 2015, following an 11-month absence, against Susana Cruz Perez.
+Kentikian was cut in the second round by a clash of heads, but won most rounds on the judges' scorecards.
+The fight went the scheduled 10 rounds, and Kentikian earned a unanimous decision.
+The victory earned Kentikian the WIBF flyweight title.
 On 30 July 2016, Kentikian fought in a WIBF title defense against Nevenka Mikulic and won by unanimous decision.
 As of 2018, that was her most recent fight.
-By 2017, Kentikian's WBA Female Flyweight championship had been vacated.
+By 2017, Kentikian's WBA title had been vacated.